syncfusion-content/winui-docs/winui/samples.md

 ---
 layout: post
-title: Guide to run online and offline samples from WinUI Studio | Syncfusion®
+title: Guide to run online and offline samples from WinUI Studio | Syncfusion&reg;
-description: Learn how to run the online samples and offline samples of Syncfusion® Essential Studio® WinUI controls and components.
+description: Learn how to run the online samples and offline samples of Syncfusion&reg; Essential Studio&reg; WinUI controls and components.
 platform: winui
 control: Samples
 documentation: ug
 ---

-# Featured Samples for Syncfusion® WinUI Controls
+# Featured Samples for Syncfusion&reg; WinUI Controls

-## Syncfusion® WinUI control panel
+## Syncfusion&reg; WinUI control panel

-To explore Syncfusion® WinUI controls and components, open the `Syncfusion® WinUI Controls Panel` by searching it from Start and Open.
+To explore Syncfusion&reg; WinUI controls and components, open the `Syncfusion&reg; WinUI Controls Panel` by searching it from Start and Open.

 ![WinUI Control Panel Search](Guide-to-run-the-samples-images/winui-control-panel-search.png)